5 Disruptive Banking Trends (2022)

 Open banking user growth by geographic region.

-Europe currently claims the largest number of open banking users (at 12.2 million).
+Europe claimed the largest number of open banking users (at 12.2 million).
 Their share of the market is predicted to grow the fastest as well, reaching 63.8 million users by 2024.

 Europe is mainly in the lead because the European Union (EU) took the first steps to make open banking a reality.